 Schools are responsible for the storage and management of all student medication.
 Emerald Bay staff does not administer any medications for participants.
+However, a medication fridge is on site should any medications require refrigeration.

 What if someone needs first aid?